anirudhsundar/vim-interestingwords/README.md

 - Highlight with ``<Leader>k``
 - Navigate highlighted words with ``n`` and ``N``
 - Clear every word highlight with ``<Leader>K`` throughout the buffer
+- Change the upcoming highlight color with ``:InterestingWordsNextColor`` or ``:InterestingWordsRandomNextColor`` if you want a different shade before toggling

 ### Highlighting Words